google/gsocguides/pages/mentor/29-glossary.md

 ## Community Bonding Period

-The period of time between when accepted students are announced for a particular year of GSoC and the time these students are expected to start coding.
+The period of time between when accepted GSoC contributors are announced for a particular year of GSoC and the time these GSoC contributors are expected to start coding.
 This time is an excellent one to introduce students to the community, get them on the right mailing lists, etc. See the "Mind the Gap" section for more details.

 ## DVCS